On black bounces, wormholes and partly phantom scalar fields: Introduction

 A similar SV regularization of the Reissner-Nordstr\"{o}m space-time was considered in \cite{franzin21}.
 A large class of regular \bh\ and \wh\ space-times was constructed using the SV approach by Lobo et al. \cite{lobo20}.
 The rich and diverse geometries obtained in this way have attracted much interest, and their extensions with rotation were also studied \cite{mazza21, xu21, shaikh21}.
 Further relevant studies concerned gravitational wave echoes at possible black hole/\wh\ transitions, quasinormal modes of such space-times and gravitational lensing phenomena \cite{churilova19, yang21, guerrero21, tsukamoto21, islam21, cheng21, kb20, tsukamoto20, lima21, nascimento20, franzin22}.

 The possible presentation of regular \ssph\ SV-like space-times as solutions to the equations of GR with field sources was considered in \cite{rahul22} and \cite{canate22}.
 As shown in \cite{rahul22}, a large class of SV space-times can be obtained as exact solutions to the Einstein equations with a source in the form of a self-interacting minimally coupled phantom scalar field combined with an \emag\ field in the framework of nonlinear electrodynamics (NED), whereas a scalar field alone or NED alone cannot provide a necessary material source for an SV space-time.
 Another method of obtaining such sources was formulated in \cite{canate22}, along with some new examples of interest.
 The necessity of a phantom field in our construction is evident due to a minimum of the spherical radius $r$ in SV metrics, while the presence of a NED source is needed for obtaining the relevant form of the stress-energy tensor (SET).
 For SV regularizations of the \Scw\ and \RN\ solutions of GR, the explicit forms of scalar and NED sources were obtained in \cite{rahul22}, and the global structure diagrams for the regularized \RN\ metric with three and four horizons were constructed.
+Some analogues of SV regularization applied to cosmology have been recently considered in \cite{kam22}.

 The present study further extends that of \cite{rahul22}.
 First, it is shown that a combination of NED and a minimally coupled scalar field is able to provide a source for {\it any\/} \ssph\ metric in the framework of GR.
-It turns out, however, that the corresponding scalar field, in general, cannot be only canonical (that is, having positive kinetic energy) or only phantom (with negative kinetic energy), but has to change its nature from one region to another.
+It turns out, however, that the corresponding scalar field, in general, cannot be only canonical (that is, with positive kinetic energy) or only phantom (with negative kinetic energy), but has to change its nature from one region to another.
 Such a situation, where a scalar is phantom only in a strong-field region and is canonical elsewhere, acquired the name of a ``trapped ghost'' and was shown to lead to globally regular space-times including \whs\ and \bhs\ \cite{kroger04, trap10, don11}.
 Even more than that, it turned out that the transition surfaces between the canonical and phantom scalar field regions can play a stabilizing role in \bh\ and \wh\ space-times \cite{trap17, trap18}.